 Interest and Other Income.
-Interest and other income, which consists primarily of investment income and gains and losses on foreign currency transactions, was \$3.0 million in the first quarter of fiscal 2003 compared to \$5.0 million in the same period last year.
+Interest and other income, which consists primarily of investment income and gains and losses on foreign currency transactions, was \$8.7 million in the first six months of fiscal 2003 compared to \$13.0 million in the same period last year.
 Investment income fluctuates based on average cash and marketable securities balances, average maturities and interest rates.
-The decrease in interest and other income between the first quarter of fiscal 2003 and 2002 was primarily due to a trend of declining interest rates on the investment of cash and marketable securities balances.
+The decrease in interest and other income between the first six months of fiscal 2003 and 2002 was primarily due to a trend of declining interest rates on the investment of cash and marketable securities balances.

 Provision for income taxes.
-Our effective income tax rate was 27 percent in the first quarter of fiscal 2003 compared to 30 percent in the same period last year.
-Consistent with previous years, the effective tax rate for the first quarter of fiscal 2003 is less than the federal statutory rate of 35 percent due to the benefits associated with our foreign earnings which are taxed at rates different from the federal statutory rate, research credits, and tax-exempt interest.
-The first quarter of fiscal 2003 tax rate was lower than the same period last year due to a relatively higher impact of these permanent items and the adoption of new accounting rules that resulted in the discontinuation of goodwill amortization.
+Our effective income tax rate was 27 percent in the first six months of fiscal 2003 compared to 30 percent in the same period last year.
+Consistent with previous years, the effective tax rate for the first six months of fiscal 2003 is less than the federal statutory rate of 35 percent due to the benefits associated with our foreign earnings which are taxed at rates different from the federal statutory rate, research credits, and tax-exempt interest.
+The first six months of fiscal 2003 tax rate was lower than the same period last year due to a relatively higher impact of these permanent items and the adoption of new accounting rules that result in the discontinuation of goodwill amortization.
 For additional information, see Note 2, Recent Accounting Pronouncements, in the Notes to Condensed Consolidated Financial Statements.

-Our future effective tax rate may be impacted by the amount of benefits associated with our foreign earnings, which are taxed at rates different from the federal statutory rate, research credits, and tax-exempt interest.
+Our future effective tax rate may be materially impacted by the amount of benefits associated with our foreign earnings, which are taxed at rates different from the federal statutory rate, research credits, and tax-exempt interest.

 Equity in net loss of affiliate.
 Prior to the acquisition of the remaining 60 percent interest in Buzzsaw.com, Inc. ("Buzzsaw") in August 2001, we maintained a 40 percent equity interest in Buzzsaw.
-During the first quarter of fiscal 2002, we recognized equity in net losses of \$1.2 million, representing our proportionate share of Buzzsaw's losses during that period.
+During the first six months of fiscal 2002, we recognized equity in net losses of \$1.2 million, representing our proportionate share of Buzzsaw's losses during that period.